Pulecz/presentations/pyvo_2017_05_25_xp_teaching_python.rst

 - small school only few students interested at first

-- started in February, 90 minutes after they finished regular classes
+- started in February, one day in week, 90 minutes after they finished regular classes

-- students have experience with PHP HTML, CSS and JavaScript
+- students have experience with PHP, HTML, CSS and JavaScript

 - testing grounds